Learning Objectives Self-Check

 To Read Now

-- Chapter 2 of Sustainability Still Possible?.
+- Read pp. 19 - 22 of chapter 2 of Sustainability Still Possible?.
 "Respecting Planetary Boundaries and Reconnecting to the Biosphere."
 This is located in the Module tab in Canvas, under Lesson 3.

 - Skim through the most up-to-date status of the 9 Planetary Boundaries.
 This link takes you to the Stockholm Resilience Center, which is where the 9 Planetary Boundaries concept originated.
 (Not required, but you can access a downloadable, resizeable image of the Planetary Boundaries here.)